+Gas

+Repair category 1

+Notes The trade bodies governing gas installations currently advise that these should be

+Gas

-G as Repair category 1 Notes The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
+Repair category 1

+Notes tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
 The gas system should therefore be checked and tested by a Gas Safe registered contractor.

-Water, plumbing and bathroom fittings Repair category 1 Notes Internal pipework, where seen, was noted to be of modern copper and PVC type.
-The sanitaryware is somewhat dated, however it is generally in satisfactory condition.
-An above average level of maintenance and repair should be anticipated.
+Water, plumbing and bathroom fittings

+Repair category 1

+Notes Internal pipework, where seen, was noted to be of modern copper and PVC type.
+Sanitaryware was seen to be of modern type.
+No obvious defects were noted.
 Flooring beneath and adjacent to the bathroom fittings was not inspected.
 Over time, the effects of condensation and leakage together with spillage through normal use can lead to deterioration of flooring and wall linings and repairs in this regard should be anticipated and budgeted for as part of a normal on-going maintenance programme.
 Services and sanitary fittings were not tested.

-Heating and hot water Repair category 1 Notes The subjects benefit from a gas fired central heating system.
+Heating and hot water Repair category 2 Notes The subjects benefit from a gas fired central heating system.
 This was not tested at the time of inspection, however in the interest of safety, it is advised that all gas appliances be inspected and serviced by a competent Gas Safe engineer prior to initial occupancy.
 It has been assumed that the heating installation has been regularly serviced and that recent service history records will be made available.
+Older radiators and boiler were noted.
+An above average level of maintenance should be anticipated.